ats-tandjoeng7/Mission-to-Mars/README.md

 **Fig. 5 Mars daily min temperature by Mars sol**

 ## Summary
-All deliverables have been completed and summarized according to Module 11 assignment requirements, including some extra analyses, computations, and visualizations that we have discussed and presented in [Deliverable 1](#deliverable-1) and [Deliverable 2](#deliverable-2) sections.
-Our estimates of the length a Martian year in terrestrial days were as high as &pm;0.3% accuracy and well within the 25% requirement, as concluded in the numbers below.
+All deliverables have been completed and summarized according to Module 11 assignment requirements, including some extra analyses, computations, and visualizations as we have discussed and presented in [Deliverable 1](#deliverable-1) and [Deliverable 2](#deliverable-2) sections.
+The accuracy of our estimates of how many terrestrial days per Martian year was incredibly high with a negligible **&pm;0.3%** deviation from the reported scientific data, as concluded in the numbers below.

 ```
 - Exact Earth years in the dataset:                   5.533